 Chicken tikka is an Indian, Pakistani, and Bangladeshi dish that's barbecued, spiced chicken.
 Chicken tikka masala is that dish but added to a tomato gravy.

-There's some debate about its origins as some folks say it originated from subcontinent cooks in the UK and others say it originated in India and was popularized in the UK.
+There's some debate about its origins as some folks say it originated from subcontinent cooks in the United Kingdom and others say it originated in India and was popularized in the UK.

 More Curry Recipes to Try